Chevrolet Cruze Insurance Rates

 Rates are averaged for all Chevrolet Cruze models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Drivers considered higher risk who have several accidents or serious violations may pay on average $1,630 more annually to insure their Cruze
+- Drivers considered higher risk that tend to have accidents or serious violations pay on average $1,610 more every year for Cruze insurance

 As you’ve learned from the above information and from our Chevy Cruze comparison charts, many factors impact your Chevy Cruze insurance rates.
 The level of coverage you purchase will drastically change your Chevy Cruze cost per month.